 Related Read: Understanding Intact & Damage Stability of Ships

-2. Motions Analysis – Another method is to perform a detailed motions analysis of the vessel.
-This is an elaborate process involving preparing a hydrodynamic model of the vessel in a specialized software and applying the environment forces to perform a time of frequency domain analysis to evaluate the forces on the vessel.
+Another method is to perform a detailed motions analysis of the vessel.
+This is an elaborate process involving preparing a hydrodynamic model of the vessel in specialized software and applying the environment forces to perform a time or frequency domain analysis to evaluate the forces on the vessel.

 • IMO CSS – For smaller cargoes under 100 MT, the IMO Code of Safe Practice for Cargo Stowage and Securing can be used for calculating the motions and accelerations.
 An excerpt is provided below.
 These are applicable for ships of length 100 m and speed 15 knots.
 Correction Factors are applicable for ships of different length and/or speed.
 These are not applicable for ships less than 50 m or more than 300 m in length.